 5. Pakistan Army Commander Lt Gen Amir Abdullah Khan Niazi surrendered around 93,000 Pakistani soldiers to the Indian Army Commander of Eastern Command Lt Gen Jagjit Singh Aurora, who is also considered as a lead for the allied forces of India.

-6. Indian Air Force had executed more than 500 sorties in a day which is believed to be more than in the World War II.
+6. Indian Air Force had executed more than 500 sorties in a day which is believed to be more than in World War II.

-7. Indian Air Force jets bombed on the PAF airfields that disabled Pakistan to attack through airfield.
+7. Indian Air Force jets bombed on the PAF airfields that disabled Pakistan to attack through the airfield.